 The attorneys of Olson & Sons are ready to advise you on the strength of your personal injury case.
 During your initial consultation, we can review the facts and advise you on what you might be able to recover.
 Schedule your free consultation today to learn more about what goes into your personal injury settlement value.

 The extent of your physical injuries is a major factor in determining the value of your personal injury case.
+Assessing pain and suffering resulting from accident related injuries can be challenging, as it is important to account for both immediate and future impacts, including ongoing pain or psychological effects.
 In general, the value of your case will increase based on the severity of your injuries.
 This is the case for a number of reasons.

 Serious injuries are more likely to result in costly, ongoing medical care.
 The cost of this care can be high, especially if you require ongoing treatment for years to come.
 Serious injuries are also more likely to result in chronic pain or emotional trauma, both of which could lead to damages.